BayesWatch/deficient-efficient/README.md

 I've added a class to in models/wide_resnet.py called WideResNetInt that explicitly returns the output and three intermediate activations.

 To turn a standard model into this format, you'll have to load it, and copy its state_dict to one of these.
+This can be done with the functions "convert_to_int" and "convert_to_6int" in utils/misc.py

 Then you can use train_student_AT.py in the same manner as above.